golanpiyush/InkFrame/README.md

 Metadata API: OMDb / IMDb (via unofficial endpoints)

-Subtitles: Custom fetch engine from OpenSubtitles
+Subtitles: Custom fetch engine (OpenSubtitles)

-Architecture: MVVM + Jetpack Libraries
+Architecture: MVVM + Jetpack Components

 ---

-**Forking Notice**

-> _InkFrame will be forked into a parallel streaming version — supporting content streaming, cloud libraries, and synced watchlists — in the near future.
+Forking Notice

+InkFrame will soon be forked into a streaming-first version, supporting:

+Online content streaming

+Cloud libraries

+Synced watchlists

-Stay tuned if you're interested in contributing to the streaming branch or a hybrid version of the player._
+> Stay tuned if you're interested in contributing to the hybrid or streaming branch.

 ---

-**Contributing**

-We're happy to welcome contributors!
+Contributing

+We welcome contributions!
 You can:

-Submit PRs
+Submit pull requests

-File issues or feature requests
+File bugs or feature requests

-Help with localization, UI design, or performance tuning
+Help with localization, UI design, or performance optimization